JeanMarcMbouma/urguide/README.md

 - [ ]  A user can request an increase of the bid

+- [ ]  A user could see his/her tour / bid / agreement history

+- [ ]  All actions are audited

+- [ ]  A user could downlaod his/her data

+- [ ]  A user could delete his/her account

+- [ ]  A user can leave a positive/negative feedback about the tour via **5 Stars rating** and user comments

 - [ ] A user could either agree to pay the tour guide via the platform or at an agreed location/time

-- [ ]  A user can leave a positive/negative feedback about the tour via **5 Stars rating** and user comments
+- [ ]  A user could join a tour

+- [ ]  A bid is as per participants

+## NICE TO HAVE

 - [ ]  A user can request a refund after an agreed period (see policy)